usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 Fortunately for us, this risk is worrisome to the stakeholders, but very relatable and easy to change for us Metaschema module developers.
 The `expect` constraints, paired with model changes with `choice` or other strategies, allow us to change the information model and data formats and standardize deprecation messaging across tools.

-Given these new requirements we will add a new assembly, `size`.
-We will amend the model to allow using `bytes-size` like before or the new `size` assembly.
+Given these new requirements we will add a new field, `size`.
+We will amend the model to allow using `bytes-size` like before or the new `size` field.
 And finally, we will amend the constraints to add a deprecation warning and recommend developers to transition software and existing documents to the new model structure.

 ```xml {linenos=table,hl_lines=["152-207","210-212","259-263"]}
 <?xml version="1.0" encoding="UTF-8"?>